Summer financial aid is available!COMPLETE THE SUMMER 2019 AID APPLICATION IN MYRED ONCE REGISTERED FOR SUMMER

 Federal Student Loans

-In order to qualify for federal student loans, you must be enrolled at least half-time (6 credits for undergraduates) and have remaining eligibility for the academic year.
-You must be enrolled at the time you accept the loan – loans cannot be processed after your enrollment period has ended.
+In order to qualify for federal student loans, you must be enrolled at least half-time (6 credits for undergraduates and law students and 4 credits for graduate students) and have remaining eligibility for the academic year.
+You must be enrolled at the time you accept the loan.
+Loans cannot be processed after your enrollment period has ended.
 You can review annual loan limits on the Federal Student Aid website at studentaid.ed.gov.

 Federal Parent PLUS Loans